aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Use System Default Proxy** Use proxy settings from Internet Explorer or config file, uses default credentials if available for NTLM authentication
 	- **Use manual proxy configuration** Specify proxy URL as `http://<your-proxy-domain>:<your-proxy-port>` and optional Username and Password for Basic Authentication.
 	- **Mapping Configuration...**: Here you can configure what properties should be synced, available for appointments and contacts at the moment.
 		- For appointments you can choose if you want to map reminders (just upcoming, all or none) and the description body.
+		- *Create events on server in UTC:* Use UTC instead of Outlook Appointment Timezone for creating events on CalDAV server.
+Needed for GMX for example.
+Not recommended for general use, because recurrence exceptions over DST changes can't be mapped and Appointments with different start and end timezones can't be represented.
 		- In *Scheduling settings* you can configure if you want to map attendees and organizer and if notifications should be sent by the server.
 (Use *Don't send appointment notifications for SOGo servers and SCHEDULE-AGENT:CLIENT for other servers if you want to send invitations from Outlook and avoid that the server sends invitations too).
 		-  You can also define a filter category so that multiple CalDAV-Calendars can be synchronized into one Outlook calendar via the defined category (see Category Filter and Color below).
 		-  For contacts you can configure if birthdays should be mapped or not.
 If birthdays are mapped, Outlook also creates an recurring appointment for every contact with a defined birthday.
+		-  You can also configure if contact photos should be mapped or not.
+Contact photo mapping from Outlook to the server doesn't work in Outlook 2007.

 ### Category Filter and Color ###